swcarpentry/shell-novice/setup.md

 installed.
 In this lesson, we encourage you to use an emulator included in Git for Windows, which gives you access to both Bash shell commands and Git.
-If you are attending a Software Carpentry workshop session, it is likely you have already received instructions on how to install Git for Windows.

 Once installed, you can open a terminal by running the program Git Bash from the Windows start menu.